twilio/workshop/docs/dynamic_apps.rst

 Phone numbers are formatted in E164 format (with a '+' and country code, e.g.
 `+1617555121`).

-For a complete list check out `Twilio request parameters
+For a complete list, check out `Twilio request parameters
 <http://www.twilio.com/docs/api/twiml/twilio_request#synchronous-request-parameters>`_
-on the Twilio Docs
+on the Twilio Docs.

 Handling Server Errors
 --------------------------------------------

-Oh no, application error what should I do??
+Sometimes, errors happen on the web application side of the code.

 .. image:: _static/app_error.png

-Don't panic if you see this, the program usually give you hints as to what gone wrong.
-Try reading the stack trace it will tell you what error the application has run into and where it occurred.
+Don't panic if you see this.
+The stack trace will usually give you hints as to what error the application encountered, and where it occurred.

 Some errors may also appear on the AppEngine logs.
 If the errors on the browser aren't too informative, try clicking on the Logs button on the AppEngine